cea-hpc/clustershell/doc/sphinx/install.rst

 Installation
 ============

-In this part, we address ClusterShell software installation information.

 ClusterShell is distributed in several packages.
 On RedHat-like OS, we recommend to use the RPM  package (.rpm) distribution.